aaron-quinn/frontend-build-chooser/README.md

 # Frontend Build System For Multiple Projects

-The frontend build system is a way to easily bundle JS and SCSS/CSS files into a single file package.
+This frontend build system is a way to easily bundle JS and SCSS/CSS files into a single file package.

 It's all powered by esbuild.
 Plus there's a project chooser on the command line using Chalk to make it easy to use.